jpnelson/genome-edit/README.md

 * `genome-edit-distance/`  -Contains `genome-positional.mzn`, `genome-relational.mzn`; the MiniZinc model files used for computation, and a shell script for these, `itt-edit-distance.sh`, which can run either of these models on a sequence directly.
 Also contains a program to convert relational model output to positional output for better interpretation of plans and results.

-* `inversion-only/`  -Contains `baobab-lunar.jar`, the inversion-only solver used, and a script that uses this to pre-process .dzn files with a "costCap=N;" parameter, which provides the MiniZinc solvers with an upper bound on plan cost
+* `inversion-only/`  -Contains `baobab-lunar.jar`, the inversion-only solver used, and a script that uses this to pre-process .dzn files with a `costCap=N;` parameter, which provides the MiniZinc solvers with an upper bound on plan cost